Our Memory Lane is Modified by Frequent Trips

 "Some people come into our lives for a reason, some for a season, and some for a lifetime.”

-Some believe God sends the people needed into your life and others who may bring challenges and darkness.
+Some believe God sends the people needed into your life, and others may bring challenges and darkness.

 Each time we go down Memory Lane, it is different, but we become different with time and look back through the filter of new experiences.

-Both books published last year show the value of using the past and learning from it to re-invent ourselves.
+Both books below show the value of using the past and learning from it to re-invent ourselves.

 &